Insula415/Covid19-Tracker/README.md

 # Covid19-Tracker
 Tracks the cases and deaths of covid19 using python webscraping.

-If you have any criticism feel free to email fredisheretohelp@protonmail.com, any would be much appreciated!
+If you just want cases and deaths worldwide, use "covid2.py"

 INSTALLATION =
 $ git clone https://github.com/fred415/Covid19-Tracker.git